learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/deleting-pod-2.svg",
-      "description": "When the kubelet polls the control plane for updates, it notices that the Pod was delete."
+      "description": "When the kubelet polls the control plane for updates, it notices that the Pod was deleted."
     },
     {
       "image": "assets/deleting-pod-3.svg",